 The Enforcement Statement, for example, endorses use of the words "Advertisement" or "Paid Advertisement."
-See Enforcement Statement at 13.
 The Business Guide proceeds to suggest more flexibility, as long as some variant of "ad" appears.
 The Business Guide prefers terms such as "ad," "advertisement," "paid advertisement," and "sponsored advertising content."
-See Business Guide, Pt III, Section C.

 The FTC discourages the use of "promoted" or "promoted stories," because these terms could confuse consumers into believing that the content is endorsed by the publisher site rather than being a commercial message from a marketer.
-See Business Guide, Pt III, Section C. Company logos or names alone without more information are also inadequate to signal commercial content.
+Company logos or names alone without more information also are inadequate to signal commercial content.